 New businesses within this industry tend to experience high first two-year survival rates, often in excess of 90%.
 Therefore, this represents a viable pathway toward achieving long-term profitability.

-1. Choose the right franchise opportunity
+1. Choose the best and high-profit franchise opportunity

 When making the decision to become a franchise owner, it’s logical to choose a franchise opportunity based on two main criteria: income potential and happiness.
 This approach helps you choose the correct franchise opportunity for your target area.